-Retailing from £7500, when specified with a traditional square-body action and from £7800 as a round-body design, The Connaught is made to William Evans’ demanding specification by Grulla-Armas, S.L.
+Retailing from £7,800, when specified with a traditional square-body action and from £8,000 as a round-body design, and the brand new Premium Connaught retails from £11,500.
+The Connaught is made to William Evans’ demanding specification by Grulla-Armas, S.L.
 Based in Eibar, Northern Spain, Grulla has been producing hand-crafted shotguns and rifles since 1932 and is now Spain’s leading manufacturer of high-quality sporting arms.

 The two companies have enjoyed a close business relationship since 2009, when William Evans commissioned Grulla Armas to manufacture its Pall Mall side-by-side, which offers elements of bespoke quality in an affordable sidelock design.
 In 2011, the relationship was taken a stage further when William Evans signed an exclusive agreement with Grulla Armas to distribute the full range of Grulla shotguns and rifles in the UK and Northern Ireland.